azurecitadel/azurecitadel.github.io/_pages/azure101/azure101LogicAppLab.md

 ### Test the endpoint

-* Click on the Logic App name at the top of the portal (breadcrumbs) to show the Overview screen for the Logic App
+* Click on the Logic App name at the top of the portal
+* You will now be in the Logic App's Overview screen
 * Click on the copy icon on the right of the **Callback url [POST]** in the Trigger History pane.
 This is the HTTP REST API endpoint.
 * Open up the Postman app, skipping login
   * Change the action from **GET** to **POST** in the drop list